omaraguero/omaraguero/README.md

 - Javascript
 - PHP
 - C#
-But I love learning all the time, so in the future, I will learn more!
+\n But I love learning all the time, so in the future, I will learn more!
 ---